daattali/advanced-shiny/README.md

 > *Copyright 2016 [Dean Attali](http://deanattali.com).
 Licensed under the MIT license.*

+I've first learned about [Shiny](http://shiny.rstudio.com/) 2 years ago, and I quickly become very passionate about it.
+From the very beginning, I kept looking how I could push Shiny to its limits and I had a lot of fun finding ways to work around common problems many people were having (the harder the problem, the better!).
+I've built [many Shiny apps](https://daattali.com/shiny/) over these 2 years, both for myself and for other people/companies as a contractor.
+Throughout this time I developed a handy list of Shiny design patterns and tricks that I use.

-This document contains a collection of various Shiny tricks that I've had to commonly use or that I know many people ask about.
+This document contains a collection of various such Shiny tricks that I've had to commonly use or that I know many people ask about.

-deanattali.com/contact
+This seems like an appropriate place to mention that I am available for hire, so if you need some help with anything Shiny, feel free to [contact me](http://deanattali.com/contact).

 ### Table of contents